dockerhp/cookbook/README.md

 * docker daemon to log to Debian Jessie's journal
 * forward all rsyslog entries to a remote syslog.
 It will forward to a Chef Node with an attribute `node['is_logstash'] = true`.
+* collectd with basic and container metric collection.
+It will send Graphite metrics to a Chef Node with an attribute `node[is_graphite] = true`.

 # License